Getting ProvSQL

 If your PostgreSQL server does not listen on the default port (5432), add --port=xxxx to the EXTRA_REGRESS_OPTS line of Makefile.internal.

-Tests that depend on optional external tools (c2d, d4, dsharp, minic2d, weightmc, graph-easy) will fail if no executable of that name can be found.
+Tests that depend on optional external tools (c2d, d4, dsharp, minic2d, weightmc, graph-easy) are automatically skipped if the tool is not found in $PATH.

 Uninstalling